britive/python-cli/docs/index.md

 # bitbucket (note that no additional options are available for bitbucket)
 pybritive checkout "profile" --federation-provider bitbucket

+# spacelift.io (note that no additional options are available for spacelift.io)
+pybritive checkout "profile" --federation-provider spacelift

 # azure system assigned managed identities
 pybritive checkout "profile" --federation-provider azuresmi # use system assigned managed identities with the default OIDC audience